Turpan – Ancient Capital of the Silk Road

 Located in the Turpan Depression, the lowest part of China and the second lowest in all the world, Turpan, China (sometimes referred to as Turfan) is known for having one of the sunniest and driest climates.
 It’s one of the reasons that Turpan grapes are so well-regarded across all of China.
 More than climates and grapes, though, Turpan is known as an ancient capital along the Silk Road.
 Beautiful remnants of Turpan’s former glory such as Jiaohe and Gaochang provide an incredible glimpse into the history of the region and an excellent adventure for tourists.

 Turpan is one of the few cities in Xinjiang that can boast a population that is majority Uyghur, a big draw for many tourist.
 Their cultural influence is apparent in the food, night life and architecture of Turpan.
-Even their historical footprint can be seen in the incredible construction of the karez, an engineering feat that is single-handedly responsible for keeping Turpan watered and alive.
+Even their historical footprint can be seen in the incredible construction of the Uyghur karez well system, an engineering feat that is single-handedly responsible for keeping Turpan watered and alive.

 Getting to and from Turpan is fairly easy.
 While an airport is available for use, the flights are infrequent and honestly quite unnecessary.
-The best way to travel to Turpan as of November 2014 is to take Xinjiang’s new high speed train.
+The best way to travel to Turpan is to take Xinjiang’s new high speed train.
 It’s the same price as the buses and much faster and convenient.
-The only catch is that the train station is a bit out of the city (take a taxi or the 202 city bus).
-If you’d rather, the bus station is just south of the Uyghur market.
+The train station is located a short 10 minute taxi ride from the center of Turpan.